 - Note also that some areas that are generally considered part of the South - most notably The West Country (Cornwall, Devon, Dorset, Somerset) and to a lesser extent East Anglia (Norfolk, Suffolk) are stereotypically seen as populated by rural yokels and seadogs.
 The stereotypical "pirate accent" is a variation of a West Country one. note

 Historically, the mapping of region and accent could go back to the map of the Anglo-Saxon/Viking divide when the two groups came to an accord and ultimately settled England over the period between the withdrawal of the Roman Empire and the unification of England in the 10th century.
-The name 'Mercia' is still occasionally used as a romantic alternative to 'The Midlands', as is Wessex occasionally invoked for The West Country excluding Cornwall, possibly after being resurrected as an idea by Thomas Hardy (and Prince Edward is Earl of it, despite it no longer existing in any meaningful sense).note These borders were never precisely mapped, though (and they just ignore parts like some of the Pennines, which had land not worth the trouble of claiming)- the best guess is the etymological origin of the names of landmarks (though border shifts could also result in the old name- sometimes just the plain noun- having the new noun tagged onto it, such as Torpenhow Hill in Yorkshire: Hillhillhill Hill)
+The name 'Mercia' is still occasionally used as a romantic alternative to 'The Midlands', as is Wessex occasionally invoked for The West Country excluding Cornwall, possibly after being resurrected as an idea by Thomas Hardy (and Prince Edward is Earl of it, despite it no longer existing in any meaningful sense).note These borders were never precisely mapped, though (and they just ignore parts like some of the Pennines, which had land not worth the trouble of claiming)- the best guess is the etymological origin of the names of landmarks (though border shifts could also result in the old name- sometimes just the plain noun- having the new noun tagged onto it, such as Torpenhow Hill in Cumbria: Hillhillhill Hill)